 - Early College (formerly known as Bridge Year).
 LD1412, Chapter 318, An Act To Create an Educational Collaborative Partnership To Implement a Program That Enables Career and Technical Education Students To Earn College Credits while Attending High School.

 - Framework for State of Maine Career Clusters and Pathways (PDF, 366K).
 A visual representation of the interrelated CTE programs offered at Maine secondary schools and community colleges.

 - Frequently Asked Questions about Maine CTE.
 Provides answers to the most often asked questions regarding CTE in Maine.

 - Maine Career Clusters.
-Provide a structure for organizing and delivering quality CTE programs.
+The 10 clusters Maine has chosen to use provide a structure for organizing and delivering quality CTE programs.